Return to top

 eggs added to cookie dough

-Combine flour and baking powder in the bowl, and mix until just combined.
+Now, I slowly combine the flour and baking powder in the bowl, mixing until just combined.

 wet and dry ingredients mixed together in a bowl

-Use your rubber spatula to gently fold in your chocolate chips.
+I use a rubber spatula to gently fold in the chocolate chips.

 chocolate chip cookie dough in a bowl